Cleaning with Oxalic Acid? Here’s What You Need to Know.

 Wear Protective Equipment When Using Oxalic

 When cleaning with this product, keep in mind that it is a strong acid and a poison.
 Wear protective clothing such as goggles and rubber gloves.
 Oxalic may cause skin irritation, and any skin that is exposed should be washed thoroughly after handling.
 When working with the dry crystals, take extra precaution to prevent inhalation or other internal exposure.
 For full safety information, review the safety data sheet.

 Where To Buy Oxalic

-Request a quote for Oxalic Acid in 55 pound bags.
+You can buy Oxalic Acid in 55-pound bags online.
 Or, for smaller volumes, check your local hardware store for products labeled ‘wood bleach’ or ‘rust remover’.